jet-pack-cat/NSV13-STORMDRIVE-SIMULATOR-9000/README.md

 who knows.

-just compile and run the .exe make sure the config.txt is there Dont input commands or numbers incorrectly or you DI
+just compile and run the .exe make sure the config.txt is there Dont input commands or numbers incorrectly or you DIE

+This is my first time actually coding.

 commands and operands can be put on the same line to some degree.
 example: